-- Immediate wound cleansing and immunization within a few hours after contact with a suspect rabid animal can prevent the onset of rabies and death.
+- Immediate wound cleansing with soap and water after contact with a suspect rabid animal can be life-saving.

-- Every year, more than 15 million people worldwide receive a post-exposure vaccination to prevent the disease – this is estimated to prevent hundreds of thousands of rabies deaths annually.
+- Every year, more than 15 million people worldwide receive a post-bite vaccination to prevent the disease; this is estimated to prevent hundreds of thousands of rabies deaths annually.

 Paralytic rabies accounts for about 30% of the total number of human cases.
 This form of rabies runs a less dramatic and usually longer course than the furious form.
 The muscles gradually become paralyzed, starting at the site of the bite or scratch.
 A coma slowly develops, and eventually death occurs.
 The paralytic form of rabies is often misdiagnosed, contributing to the under-reporting of the disease.

 No tests are available to diagnose rabies infection in humans before the onset of clinical disease, and unless the rabies-specific signs of hydrophobia or aerophobia are present, the clinical diagnosis may be difficult.
 Human rabies can be confirmed intra-vitam and post mortem by various diagnostic techniques aimed at detecting whole virus, viral antigens or nucleic acids in infected tissues (brain, skin, urine or saliva).